Basket Case

 1985 • United States • Directed by Larry Cohen

-Are you eating it...or is it eating you?
 The Stuff is the new dessert taking supermarket shelves by storm.
-It's delicious, low in calories and - better still - doesn't stain the family carpet...
-What's not to like?!
-Well, for a start it has a life o...
+It's delicious, low in calories and better still doesn't stain the family carpet...
+What's not to like?
+Well, for a start, it has a life of ...